 The brothers travelled to Utah to meet with Sierra and Landon to discuss cannabis treatment.
 Research is fast demonstrating the efficacy of cannabis for treating cancer in ALL patients, but knowledge of its use on kids with cancer was still limited when Sierra sought the help of the Stanley Brothers.
 Being a mom warrior who was not about to lose her son, she decided to take a leap and began to treat Landon with cannabis oil.

 Soon, Sierra was weaning Landon off the opioids and onto a combination of CBD and THC.
 The transformation was miraculous!
 Landon was able to stop chemo and opioids and return to health.

 The State of Cannabis for Kids With Cancer

 A survey published in the journal, Pediatrics, founds that 92% of providers were willing to help kids with cancer access cannabis.
 Most of these were in favor due to its superior ability to reduce nausea and increase appetite.
 Although most were willing to prescribe, they expressed hesitation as there is still no standard of care in terms of dosage and length of treatment.

 The American Academy of Pediatrics (AAP) has vocally opposed the use of cannabis in patients under the age of 21.
 This is due to concerns about the effects of exposing developing brains to a medicine that impacts cognitive functioning while it is being use.
-Altered judgement, delayed reaction time, and reduced concentration are all side effects existing in the short term for cannabis patients.
+This, however, is broadly covering “cannabis” – not CBD, the non-intoxicating sister cannabinoids to THC.
+It is a fact that, when considering THC, altered judgement, delayed reaction time, and reduced concentration are all side effects existing in the short term for cannabis patients.
 There have been no longitudinal studies to determine if daily medicinal use will translate these short term side effects into long terms issues with brain functioning.